A Message to Our Clients and Community

 - Crisis support by telephone or video call – for more information click here;

-- Seniors services group phone calls and live video fitness programs – for more information click here;
+- Seniors services group phone calls, live video fitness programs, and small outdoor group activities – for more information click here;

 Calls regarding these services and how to access them will be answered at (416) 656-8025 during the following hours: